SilkRose/Pony/src/stories/diary-duet/story/day-01-brave-new-world.md

 # Day 01: Brave New World

-Day 1: Brave New World

 Dear diary,

 I'M IN A LAND OF MAGICAL TALKING PONIES!

 WHAT!

 So, yea… I should probably start from the beginning.
 I went to bed last night and woke up in a strange new world.
 I was in a field of apple trees.
-I didn't know where I was or where to go so I headed to a barn I saw in the distance.
+I didn't know where I was, or where to go, so I headed to a barn I saw in the distance.

 I was not ready for what awaited me there, it was an orange talking magical horse… or pony as they like to be called.
 She said hello in a tenuous tone, not sure of me.
 I said hello back, surprised we could understand each other.